At a Glance

 Some tips for your application 🫡

-Tailor Your CV: Make sure your CV highlights your relevant flying experience, especially the 500 hours P1 in an operational FJ aircraft.
-Include any qualifications such as QFI, QPI, QWI, or EWI to demonstrate your instructional capabilities.
+Tailor Your CV: Make sure your CV highlights relevant flying experience, especially your 500 hours as P1 in an operational FJ aircraft.
+Include any qualifications like QFI, QPI, QWI, or EWI to demonstrate your instructional capabilities.

 Proofread Your Application: Before submitting, carefully proofread your CV and cover letter for any errors.
 A polished application reflects your attention to detail, which is crucial in a flying instructor role.